Cyfrin/Updraft/courses/chainlink-fundamentals/6-chainlink-ccip-messages/2-using-chainlink-local/+page.md

 }
 ```

-- This funciton is defined on `CCIPReceiver` but not implemented.
+- This function is defined on `CCIPReceiver` but not implemented.
 - Called automatically when a CCIP message is received.
 - Updates state variables with the message details.
 - Decodes the message data into a string using `abi.decode`.